Altanshash/physics-full-repo/docs/en/problem_set_11_modern_physics_quantum_and_nuclear_model_solution/task_01.md

 v \uparrow \quad \Rightarrow \quad \lambda \downarrow
 $$

-A smaller wavelength is harder to observe.

-Therefore, the wave effect becomes **harder to observe**.
+Therefore, when the velocity is doubled, the wave effect becomes **harder to observe**.

 ---